United States Regiments & Batteries > Michigan

 Battle of the Wilderness

-Commanded by Major R. T. Ellott.
+The regiment was commanded by Major Robert T. Ellott.
 The regiment guarded wagon trains at Wyckoff Ford on May 5.
 It joined the battle and lost 35 casualties on May 7.

 May 8-21